Merger control in Bulgaria: overview

-A Q&A guide to competition law in Bulgaria.
+A Q&A guide to merger control in Bulgaria.

-The Q&A gives a high level overview of merger control, restrictive agreements and practices, monopolies and abuse of market power, and joint ventures.
-In particular, it covers relevant triggering events and thresholds, notification requirements, procedures and timetables, third party claims, exclusions and exemptions, penalties for breach, and proposals for reform.
+The Q&A gives a high level overview of merger control, regulatory framework and regulatory authorities, relevant triggering events and thresholds in Bulgaria.
+It also covers notification requirements, procedures and timetables, publicity and confidentiality, third party rights, substantive test, remedies, penalties, appeals, joint ventures and proposals for reform.

 Mergers and acquisitions (concentrations of economic activity) are subject to merger control in Bulgaria.
 The following legislation regulates the area: